Allicris/Allicris/README.md

-- 👋 Hi, I’m Allison
+Hi, I’m Allison! and I'm a Software Engineer.
-- 👀 I’m interested in ... art, astrology and crypto.
+I’m interested in ... tech, art and astrology.
-- 🌱 I’m currently learning ... how to build full stack web applications.
-- 💞️ I’m looking to collaborate on ... projects with helpful tools that can serve the community.
+I’m looking to collaborate on ... projects with helpful tools that can serve the community!
-- 📫 How to reach me ... allisonserrano171@yahoo.com
+How to reach me ... allisonserrano171@yahoo.com

 <!---
 Allicris/Allicris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.